navin-moorthy/navin-moorthy.github.io/content/blog/complete-react-developer-in-2019/index.md

 }
 ```

-### 37. Exercise: Where To Put State?
+### 37. Exercise: Where To Put State

-_Learned on where to put the state because of the one way data flow_
+🌟*Learned on where to put the state because of the one way data flow*

 ### 38. Class Methods and ArrowFunctions

 [Handling Events](https://reactjs.org/docs/handling-events.html)

-_Learned about how `this` is bind to normal function and how JavaScript binds this to arrow function automatically to its context when the component gets created_
+🌟*Learned about how `this` is bind to normal function and how JavaScript binds this to arrow function automatically to its context when the component gets created*

 `src/App.js`